sst/guide/_chapters/display-a-note.md

     onLoad();
   }, [props.match.params.id]);

+  return (
-  return <div className="Notes"></div>;
+    <div className="Notes"></div>
+  );
 }
 ```

-REWRITE

 We are doing a couple of things here.

-1. Load the note on `componentDidMount` and save it to the state.
-We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `this.props.match.params.id`.
+1. We are using the `useEffect` Hook to load the note when our component first loads.
+We then save it to the state.
+We get the `id` of our note from the URL using the props automatically passed to us by React-Router in `props.match.params.id`.
 The keyword `id` is a part of the pattern matching in our route (`/notes/:id`).

 2. If there is an attachment, we use the key to get a secure link to the file we uploaded to S3.
-We then store this to the component's state as `attachmentURL`.
+We then store this in the new note object as `note.attachmentURL`.

 3. The reason why we have the `note` object in the state along with the `content` and the `attachmentURL` is because we will be using this later when the user edits the note.